-.01 In general.
+.02 Waiver of two-year rule.
 Notwithstanding Rev. Rul.
 90-38, a taxpayer may file a Form 3115 under Rev. Proc.
-97-27, 1997-1 C.B.
-680 (or its successor), or Rev. Proc.
-2002-9, as applicable, to change from an impermissible method of accounting for depreciation to a permissible method of accounting for depreciation under § 1.446-1T(e)(2)(ii)(d) for any depreciable or amortizable property subject to § 1.446-1T(e)(2)(ii)(d) and placed in service by the taxpayer in the taxable year immediately preceding the year of change (as defined in section 5.02(2) of Rev. Proc.
+97-27 or Rev. Proc.
+2002-9, as applicable, to change from an impermissible method of accounting for depreciation to a permissible method of accounting for depreciation under § 1.446-1(e)(2)(ii)(d) for any depreciable property subject to § 1.446-1(e)(2)(ii)(d) and placed in service by the taxpayer in the taxable year immediately preceding the year of change (as defined in section 5.02(2) of Rev. Proc.
 97-27 or section 5.02 of Rev. Proc.
-2002-9, as applicable) (hereinafter, this property is referred to as "1-year depreciable property"), provided the additional term and condition in section 4.02 of this revenue procedure is satisfied.
+2002-9, as applicable) (hereinafter, this property is referred to as "1-year depreciable property"), provided the additional term and condition in section 4.03 of this revenue procedure is satisfied.
 Alternatively, the taxpayer may make the change from the impermissible depreciation method to the permissible depreciation method for the 1-year depreciable property by filing an amended federal tax return for the placed-in-service year prior to the date the taxpayer files its federal tax return for the taxable year succeeding the placed-in-service year.

-.02 Additional term and condition for filing a Form 3115.
+.03 Additional term and condition for filing a Form 3115.
 In addition to the terms and conditions provided in Rev. Proc.
 97-27 or Rev. Proc.
-2002-9, as applicable, the § 481 adjustment reported on a Form 3115 that is filed by a taxpayer in accordance with section 4.01 of this revenue procedure to make a change in method of accounting for depreciation under § 1.446-1T(e)(2)(ii)(d) for any 1-year depreciable property, must include the amount of any adjustment attributable to all property (including the 1-year depreciable property) subject to the Form 3115.
+2002-9, as applicable, the § 481 adjustment reported on a Form 3115 that is filed by a taxpayer in accordance with section 4.02 of this revenue procedure to make a change in method of accounting for depreciation under § 1.446-1(e)(2)(ii)(d) for any 1-year depreciable property, must include the amount of any adjustment attributable to all property (including the 1-year depreciable property) subject to the Form 3115.